csci104/site/_includes/writeups/websearch-1.md

 **We may build off of this project in a future homework.
 We will not provide solutions so anything you do not get working in this HW will need to be fixed in the future.
 So PLEASE work hard to complete this homework.**

 In addition, we provide you a lot of code and structure so that you can see "good" examples of object-oriented design.
 Again, recall that your ability to read and understand others' code is on par with being able to write your own.

+We also heavily utilize inheritance and polymorphism.
+Understanding how they work and the benefits of using them is a key learning outcome of doing this assignment.
+So please spend some time understanding and considering the given design.

 At a high level, a search engine is based on the following components: